All About the Bach Flower Remedies

 How Are the Bach Flower Remedies Made?

 Dr. Bach left very specific instructions on how to make the 38 remedies he discovered, as it was his desire that they should be freely available for everyone.
-You can find details on how to make Bach Flower Remedies in both 'The Twelve Healers & Other Remedies' - Dr. Bach’s original work and 'The Healing Herbs of Edward Bach' by Julian Barnard; an excellent book offering both instruction in the making process and also help with identifying the relevant flowers, plants or trees.
+You can find details on how to make the Bach mother tinctures in both 'The Twelve Healers & Other Remedies' - Dr. Bach’s original work and 'The Healing Herbs of Edward Bach' by Julian Barnard; an excellent book offering both instruction in the mother tincture making process and also help with identifying the relevant flowers, plants or trees.

 Our Flower, Gem & Crystal Essences